Aman2925/PowerBI-Projects/README.md

 # ⭐ Support

-If you found these projects useful or insightful, consider giving the repositories a ⭐.
+If you found these projects valuable or insightful, consider giving the repositories a ⭐ to support the work.